abhishekyana/Visual-Question-Answering-with-CoAttention-Mechanism/README.md

 # VQA
-Visual Question Answering System, Trained on MS COCO dataset, Implemented SimpleBaseLineNet and A Variant of Co-Attention Mechanism from a Paper
+Project: Visual Question Answering System.
+Dataset: Trained on MS COCO dataset.
+Models: Implemented SimpleBaseLineNet and A Variant of Co-Attention Mechanism from a Paper
+Models:
+1. Simple Baseline for VQA.
+(Paper)[https://arxiv.org/abs/1512.02167]
+1. Heirarchial Question-Image Co-Attention Mechanism for VQA.
+(Paper)[https://arxiv.org/abs/1606.00061]
 ## TODO Write all the details of the project